hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/040_Implement_Your_Aggregate_Operation.md

 Now we have to define the other three primitives to match our main logic.
 For `create` we just refer to the constructor:
-`LongAccumulator::new`.
+`LongLongAccumulator::new`.
 The `combine` primitive expects you to update the left-hand accumulator with the contents of the right-hand one, so:

 ```java
 (left, right) -> {